R length(): Vector, List, Matrix, Array, Data Frame, String

-The length() function is used to calculate the length of vectors or any other R object.
+The length() function is used to set or get the length of vectors or any other R object.

 Syntax